dangminh214/Spam-Email-Classifier/README.md

 # Spam Email Classifier

 A simple Machine Learning project to classify spam email and normal email.
-This project is to understand basic concepts of NLP and deploy a model on a server using fastapi and interact with HTML UI
+This project is to understand basic concepts of LLM and deploy a model on a server using fastapi and interact with HTML UI

 ## Dataset